Teams with the most World Series titles

 - Paul and Lukas (October 30, 2009).
 “The true scoop on World Series rings”, according to ESPN.
 “Brewers transfer leagues, joining Reds in NL Central,” according to a report published on December 9, 2009.
 The Kentucky Post is a newspaper published in Lexington, Kentucky (Associated Press).
 The E. W. Scripps Company published this article on November 6, 1997.
 On May 5, 2005, the website Baseball-Reference.com published an article titled “World Series Winners.”
 December 27, 2020

 - WorldSeries.com is the official website of the World Series, and it has a list of the World Series winning squads.

 In part, this is owing to their success on the baseball field, which has helped to establish the New York Yankees as one of the most well-known and valuable sports brands on the globe.
 The New York Yankees have won the World Series a record 27 times, with their nearest rivals, the St. Louis Cardinals, having won the trophy 11 times.
 The Yankees’ supporters, on the other hand, have been starved of success in recent years, with the team’s last World Series championship coming back in 2009.

 MLB World Series

 Baseball has a long and illustrious history in North America, dating back at least to the 1850s, when it was already being referred to as the national game or the national pastime of the country.
 New York City was the site of the first official regulating organization for baseball, the National Association of Base Ball Players, which was established in the late 1800s.
-Major League Baseball (MLB) is the governing body of professional baseball in the United States and Canada today, uniting two leagues — the American League (AL) and the National League (AL), each of which has 15 teams and three divisions — in the United States and Canada.
+Major League Baseball (MLB) is the governing body of professional baseball in the United States and Canada today, unifying two leagues — the American League (AL) and the National League (AL), each of which has 15 clubs and three divisions — in the United States and Canada.

 New York Yankees